EtherealEmil/UsualScrap/README.md

 The Regular Ticket of Exchange is a common low value item that can be used ONCE to transform any item into a gift box, essentially exchanging it for something else.

-The Golden Ticket of Exchange is extremely rare and high value item that does the same thing it predecessor does but can do it FIVE times instead of once.
+The Golden Ticket of Exchange is extremely rare and high value item that does the same thing it predecessor does but will make FIVE gift boxs instead of one.

 </details>